MIROC-DOC/model_description/draft/p-rad.md

 $k^{(\mathrm{H_2O\_self})}$ is calculated in the same way as $k^{(m)}$.
 The self-broadening absorption coefficients in the reference temperatures $T_{ref1-3}$ are prescribed and dependent on the pressure.
 In the above formula, $10^{5}$ is multiplied to convert the unit from $\mathrm{km}$ to $\mathrm{cm}$.
 This calculation is done for each sub-channel and each layer.

-###  Calculation of the optical thickness to CFC absorption
+###  Calculation of the Optical Thickness to CFC Absorption

 In this section, `SUBROUTINE:[CNTCFC2]` in pradt.F is described.